Acts 5:27-29 (KJV)

 The Roman Church made salvation into something that had to be earned.
 While teaching that Christ secured forgiveness of sins through his sacrifice, they taught that forgiveness had to be earned through penance, confession, and works.
 Monks, like Martin Luther, who strained under the demands of the church locked themselves away in monasteries, abandoned all worldly connections, and spent decades of their lives memorizing the teachings of the church hoping to merit salvation.

 Fortunately, Martin Luther added reading the bible to the list of things he did on a daily basis.
-This decision was profound, because in reading the bible he discovered much of what he believed and had been taught by the Roman Church had been wrong, and was set free.
+This decision was profound, because in reading the bible Martin Luther discovered much of what he believed and had been taught by the Roman Church had been wrong, and was set free.
 Martin Luther was overjoyed when he was released from the bondage his church had placed on him.
-He realized he was saved by God’s grace, and that his endless toil to earn salvation had been a dead end.
+He realized he was saved by God’s grace, and that his endless toil to earn salvation had been a pointless dead end.
 (Phil 3:4-9)

 Glory of God Alone